bt7s7k7/UCPeM/README.md

   ucpem <operation>

 Commands:
-  info    - Displays information about the current project install - Installs all missing ports prepare - Runs prepare scripts for all resources update  - Updates all installed ports link    - Links dependencies to resources init    - Creates a ucpem project
+  info        - Displays information about the current project install     - Installs all missing ports prepare     - Runs prepare scripts for all resources update      - Updates all installed ports link        - Links dependencies to resources init        - Creates a ucpem project sync        - Publishes this project for local linking unsync      - Removes this project from local linking sync with   - Syncs with a port that was published for local linking :: Arguments: <name>
+  unsync with - Removes a local linked port that was synced with :: Arguments: <name>
 ```
 Run `ucpem` without arguments to view help.